timdeschryver/blog/_posts/2019-03-29-making-upgrades-to-angular-ngondestroy.md

 A couple points to be aware of:

-* This event is currently supported in in all major browsers EXCEPT iOS Safari.
+* This event is currently supported in all major browsers EXCEPT iOS Safari.

 * If you need this functionality in iOS Safari then consider reviewing this [Stack Overflow thread](https://stackoverflow.com/questions/14645011/window-onbeforeunload-and-window-onunload-is-not-working-in-firefox-safari-o/14647730#14647730).